Quadriplegia and Quadriplegic

 The condition quadriplegia is also termed tetraplegia.
 Both terms mean "paralysis of four limbs"; tetraplegia is more commonly used in Europe than in the United States.
 In 1991, when the American Spinal Cord Injury Classification system was revised, it was recommended that the term tetraplegia be used to improve consistency ("tetra", like "plegia", has a Greek root, whereas "quadra" has a Latin root).

-Upon visual inspection of a quadriplegic patient, the first symptom of quadriplegia is impairment to the arms and legs.
+Upon visual inspection of a quadriplegic patient, the first symptom of quadriplegia is of motor or sensory impairment to the arms and legs.
 Function is also impaired in the torso.
 The loss of function in the torso usually results in a loss or impairment in controlling the bowel and bladder, sexual function, digestion, breathing and other autonomic functions.

-Furthermore, sensation is usually impaired in affected areas.
-This can manifest as numbness, reduced sensation or sore burning neuropathic pain.
+Sensory loss can manifest itself as numbness, reduced sensation or sore burning neuropathic pain.

-Quadriplegia is defined in different ways depending on the level of injury to the spinal cord.
-C1–C4 usually affects arm sensation and movement more so than a C5–C7 injury; however, all quadriplegics have or have had some kind of finger dysfunction.
+Quadriplegic symptoms show in different ways depending on the level of injury to the spinal cord.
+C1–C4 usually affects upper trunk control, respiratory control and arm sensation and movement more so than a C5–C7 injury.
+A common symptom of quadriplegia is to have or have had some kind of finger dysfunction.

 The degree of the injury to the cellular structures of the spinal cord is very important.
 A complete severing of the spinal cord will result in complete loss of function from that spinal segment down.
 A partial severing or even bruising or swelling of the spinal cord results in varying degrees of mixed function and paralysis.
 A common misconception with quadriplegia is that the victim cannot move legs, arms or control any of the major bodily functions; this is often not the case.
 Some quadriplegic individuals can walk and use their hands as though they did not have a spinal cord injury, while others may use wheelchairs although they may still have function in their arms and mild finger movement, this is dependent on the degree of damage done to the spinal cord.